Osamu Tezuka: Production career (1959–1989)

 Selling to an American market was very restrictive, though.
 They were not to include any indication that the show was made in Japan, they were not to have any arc that lasted more than an episode, all street signs had to be in English, there could be no religious references, "adult" themes, or nudity.
 Tezuka agreed to this, claiming that it would fit better with the sci-fi setting by giving the sense of a "placelessness".
 However, he would soon be disappointed by the American market when a Mushi Pro representative went to discuss the next year's episode order only to find out that the Americans didn't need anymore, believing that 52 episodes were more than enough to cycle through indefinitely.

 Other series were subsequently adapted to animation, including Jungle Emperor (1965), the first Japanese animated series produced in full color.
 Jungle Emperor was also successfully sold to NBC Enterprises who almost made Mushi Pro clothe the wild animals featured.
 They were finally able to negotiate "than animals were permitted to be 'naked' in natural settings, and that the depiction of black characters was permissible, as long as they were presented as 'civilized'; evil characters could still only be white."

 In the late 60s and 70s, it was clear that the rise of Mushi Pro was a short one and it was sliding into bankruptcy.
 Tezuka's financial model was unsustainable and the company was deeply in debt.
-In two desperate attempts to earn enough money to pay investors, Tezuka turned to the adult film market and produced A Thousand and One Nights (1969 film) and Cleopatra (1970 film).
+In two desperate attempts to earn enough money to pay investors, Tezuka turned to the adult film market and produced A Thousand and One Nights (1969) and Cleopatra (1970).
 Both attempts failed.

 Tezuka stepped down as acting director in 1968 to found a new animation studio, Tezuka Productions, and continued experimenting with animation late into his life.
 In 1973, Mushi Productions collapsed financially; the fallout would produce several influential animation production studios, including Sunrise.